 Artistic Director’s Report

 Kathleen said that we are plugging along with preparations for the December concert.
 One of the things Michael had sent out by email was about the Carol of the Birds, written by Nancy Gifford, a member of choir, who would like it to be performed as an encore to the December concert.
 Michael felt a reluctance to have it performed because it was written in honor of him, and wanted the Board to decide whether to include this at the December concert.
 There were some questions about the level of difficulty and whether we would have sufficient time to bring it up to performance level.
 It was decided that Michael would decide that, though many members thought that it would not be difficult.
 The piece has a solo for contralto and Nancy had suggested Emily Ahr to sing the solo.
 There were some questions about mixing the different genre of Haydn’s Creation and the Carol of the Birds.
-After much discussion, it was suggested that we completely finish the Creation first.
+After some discussion, it was suggested that we completely finish the Creation first.
 Then have Nancy come up and introduce the Carol of the Birds as an encore in honor of Michael.

 Board then moved on to the issue of needing a second pianist to perform for the February Chamber Concert.
 Michael had negotiated with Brian Holten and got him to agree to perform for $500, considerably less than his going rate.
 Michael asked for the Board’s approval.
 The Board agreed to engage Brian Holten as the second pianist for $500.

 Construct an email to Michael on behalf of the board that we are okay with performing the Carol of the Birds but he has the final say about whether we have time for prepping it to be performance ready.